thinhnotes/MCW-Line-of-business-application-migration/Whiteboard design session/WDS student guide - Line-of-business application migration.md

 Directions:

-1. Pair with another table.
+1. Pair with another team.

-2. One table is the Microsoft team and the other table is the customer.
+2. One team is the Microsoft team and the other team is the customer.

 3. The Microsoft team presents their proposed solution to the customer.